TosbackCgusBridge-Bot/CGUs-versions/Washingtonpost/Privacy Policy.md

 **Logging In Through Social Media Services.** If you log into the Services with a social media service or if you connect a social media account with the Services, we may share your information with that social media service.
 The social media services’ use of the shared information will be governed by the social media services’ privacy policy and your social media account settings.
 If you do not want your information shared in this way, do not connect your social media service account with your Services.

-**Third Parties that Provide Content, Advertising, or Functionality.** Some of the content, advertising, and functionality on our Services may be provided by third parties, such as our advertisers and third parties who analyze and measure ad performance.
-These third parties may collect or receive certain information about your use of the Services, including through the use of cookies, beacons, mobile ad identifiers, and similar technologies, and this information may be combined with information collected across different websites, online services, and other linked or associated devices.
+**Third Parties that Provide Content, Advertising, or Functionality.** When you use our Services, third parties may collect or receive certain information about you and/or your use of the Services (_e.g._, hashed data, click stream information, browser type, time and date, information about your interactions with advertisements and other content), including through the use of cookies, beacons, mobile ad identifiers, and similar technologies, in order to provide content, advertising, or functionality or to measure and analyze ad performance, on our Services or other websites or platforms.
+This information may be combined with information collected across different websites, online services, and other linked or associated devices.
 These third parties may use your information to improve their own services and consistent with their own privacy policies.

 **Other Parties in Connection With a Corporate Transaction.** We reserve the right to transfer any information we have about you in the event that we sell or transfer all or a portion of our business or assets to a third party, such as in the event of a merger, acquisition, or in connection with a bankruptcy reorganization.

 **Otherwise With Your Consent or At Your Direction.** In addition to the sharing described in this Privacy Policy, we may share information about you with third parties whenever you consent to or direct such sharing.

-**Aggregated Data.** We also may provide aggregated data about how users are using our Services to third parties.
+We also may share other information with third parties in a manner that does not identify particular users, including, for example, aggregated data about how users are using our Services.

 **_Links to Third-Party Sites_**